 Take a look at this report in which we review the alternatives to property investment.

 Brexit.
-In reality Brexit is unlikely to have much direct impact on the market in 2017.
+In reality Brexit is only likely to affect the market in the short term.
 In any case, the impact won’t necessarily be negative for investors.
 Look out for any economic stimulus measures intended to support or boost the economy, which may have a positive impact for investors.

 Cash buyers will increasingly have the upper hand.
 Something of an odd situation in a climate where borrowed money is so cheap.
 They won’t be affected by the restrictions on mortgage interest relief.